 The dangers of soldering fumes are caused by the flux.
 The soldering flux cleans pre-joined surfaces and increases the flow of solder to create a quality joint and prevent oxidation.
 If not properly captured, the fumes developed during this process will enter breathing zones and accumulate on equipment and in the workplace presenting health and safety risks.

-Soldering processes must be equipped with fume extraction systems to meet regulatory guidelines and filter contaminated air at the source.
+Soldering processes must be equipped to meet regulatory guidelines and filter contaminated air at the source.
 When soldering fumes are not captured at the source, they enter the air stream and create risk of overexposure.

 Soldering fume also accumulates in the work environment, increasing the risk of employee injury, equipment malfunction, and lost production time.
 Without appropriate air filtration, wave solder, reflow, selective solder, and conformal coating operators are at risk of: